 The demand for electricity establishes the context for integrated planning as it determines the amount of electricity that must be served.
 The IESO updates the demand forecast to provide context for updated integrated plans, conservation program planning and supply procurement decisions.
-The demand for electricity establishes the context for integrated planning as it determines the amount of electricity that must be served.
-Electricity requirements are affected by many factors, including choice of energy form, technology, equipment purchasing decisions, behaviour, demographics, population, the economy, energy prices, transportation policy and conservation.
+Electricity requirements are affected by many factors, including consumer's choice of energy form, technology, equipment purchasing decisions, behaviour, demographics, population, the economy, energy prices, and government policy on transportation, conservation and other sectors.
 The IESO monitors and interprets these and other factors on an ongoing basis to develop outlooks against which integrated planning can take place.
 The first step in the development of the APO is to determine a long-term demand forecast.